HamnaEjaz2003/Network-Sniffer/README.md

 ```

 To terminate the CLI capture, press `Ctrl+C` at any time.
 The application will intercept the keyboard interrupt, gracefully stop the background sniffing thread, save and close your PCAP file (if specified), and print a detailed summary report of the captured traffic.

-## License

-This project is intended for educational and professional network analysis purposes.